biojava/biojava.github.io/wiki/BioJava:BioJavaXDocs.md

 very specific tasks very efficiently.
 For instance, a listener that counts all the sequences in a file would look like this:

-public class MyListener extends RichSeqIOAdapter {
+<java> public class MyListener extends RichSeqIOAdapter {

 `   private int seqCount;`
 `   public MyListener() { `